faresismail96/blog/content/posts/Passing the Professional Scrum Master Certification.md

 - What will I do today to help achieve the sprint goal?
 - Do I see any impediments that prevent me from achieving the sprint goal?

-The scrum master is only responsible for insuring the dev team holds the meeting and is kept within its time boxed.
+The scrum master is only responsible for insuring the dev team holds the meeting and that the latter is kept within its time boxed.
 The daily scrum is an internal meeting for the dev team. if others are present, the scrum master makes sure they do not disturb the meeting.

 #### Sprint Review